School Improvement Initiatives

 The School Improvement section of District 126’s website is where stakeholders can view information regarding the state of Illinois’ school improvement efforts, as well as District 126’s school improvement efforts.

 Public education across the United States has experienced sweeping reform in recent years, resulting in Illinois’ adoption of the Common Core State Standards (CCSS) in 2010 and the Next Generation Science Standards (NGSS) in 2014.
 Coupled with the adoption of these standards, Illinois also revamped its assessment system, with the adoption of the Illinois Science Assessment (ISA) in 2015.
 As of the spring of 2016, to comply with federal testing requirements, Illinois began annually administering the ISA to Biology students at the high school level.
 In District 126, this course-based assessment results in students enrolled in Biology taking the ISA each spring (namely freshmen).

-In addition, as of July 2016, Illinois announced that it would no longer be administering the Partnership for Assessment of Readiness for College and Careers (PARCC) assessment at the high school level.
-Instead, all juniors in the state of Illinois will take the College Board’s SAT exam, including a writing component, in the spring of their junior year.
-To see the district's complete 2017-2018 assessment schedule, click here.
+In addition, as of July 2016, Illinois announced that all juniors in the state of Illinois would take the College Board’s SAT exam, including a writing component, in the spring of their junior year.
+As of June of 2018, Illinois reaffirmed its commitment to SAT as the high school assessment and added the PSAT 8/9 for freshmen and the PSAT 10 for sophomores to ensure school districts could more effectively measure student progress and inform instruction throughout high school.
+To see the district's complete 2018-2019 assessment schedule, click here.

 Parent Involvement in School Improvement Efforts